pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 | usedInputVariable| string/text  | This is used to determine the input variable used in the commands.
 The default is `rawInput`, however, you can change it to `input0` if needed.
 However, this is for all commands |
 | convertFromOld | True/False  | This is used to convert games from the `pwnedCounter_Games` (Dictionary<string,long> string is game name) global variable.
 The default is False.
 A maximum of 100 games per run can be tried to convert.
 It should show a Toast Notification or message in the logs. |

-[justify]That should be everything you can change/define/set etc. If some things are still not clear, you know where to find me.. probably.[/justify]
+That should be everything you can change/define/set etc. If some things are still not clear, you know where to find me.. probably.